SummaryCollection

 from_list(summary_list: list[Summary])

-creates a SummaryCollection from a list of Summary objects, keyed by handle
+Create a SummaryCollection from a list of Summary objects, keyed by handle.

 >>> import pandas as pd